jamesnulliu/PrettyLazy0/docs/Env_Setup_Guide.md

-# Env Guide
+# Env Setup Guide

 Make sure you are using Ubuntu x64 22/23.

-Other operating system is not support yet.
+Other operating systems are not support yet.

 ## 1. Install gcc and g++